 St Paul’s Bay

 This picturesque beach in Lindos is located on the southeast coast of Rhodes.
 St Paul is said to have stayed here in 51 AD and a small church has been built in his honour.
 The bay is both shallow and protected from winds, making it ideal for swimming and snorkelling.
 Sunbeds and cabanas are available and waiters walk by taking orders.
-On the beach menu, you will find a list of cocktails, beers, wines, juices, as well as light snacks, salads and burgers.
+On the beach menu, you will find a list of cocktails, beers, wines, and juices, as well as light snacks, salads and burgers.
 If you prefer table seating, Tambakio Restaurant is set on the edge of the water and open for lunch between 12 noon – 4 pm, and later on for dinner.

 Address: St Paul’s Bay, Lindos Distance from Rhodes Town: 48 km, 1 hour drive Parking: Free car park at the top of the beach, otherwise there is street parking Organised: With sunbeds and beach bar/restaurant